ISSUE 03

 EMANUEL

 But also there were so many rejections that people don’t know about.
-And also initially I tried not to focus on restaurants because I felt like mainstream media already did that.
-Like Eater or LA Times—like there were all these food publications out there that have covered all the famous Korean spots.
+And initially I tried not to focus on restaurants because I felt like mainstream media already did that.
+Like Eater or LA Times—like all these food publications out there that have covered all the famous Korean spots.
 But I was interested in, like, the lady who was selling home goods, or the man who was selling fruits.
 They don’t really get the spotlight.
 So I kind of went this other route first.

-And then as I was compiling these names, I was like, okay what am I missing?
+And then as I was compiling these names—I was like, okay, what am I missing?
 Like what am I missing about Korean businesses that have to be included?
-So for example, there had to be a rice cake store because that’s so integral to Korean communities.
+So, for example, there had to be a rice cake store because that’s so integral to Korean communities.
 And like a laundromat.

 So then I started to identify all of these different businesses.
 And I created this list of like 40 businesses and I would just fill in what I was missing.
 So after the first ten, it became more strategic in terms of a good representative sample.
 So if I have a photo studio—done.
 Like I’m not gonna hit up another photo studio.
 Or if I got a hairdresser—that’s done.
 Just so that I could move a little bit faster.